defano/digital-design/docs/install-instructions.md

 # Tools Installation Instructions

-This document describes how to install the EDA software tools that will be used in this tutorial.
+This document describes how to install the EDA software tools that are needed to complete the projects described in this tutorial.

 ## Prerequisites

-* **For students with Papilio hardware:** A computer running 32-bit Ubuntu (i386) physically or in virtualization (via VirtualBox, Parallels, etc).
-Windows should also work, but instructions are targeted at Linux.
+* A computer running 32-bit Ubuntu (i386) physically or in virtualization (via VirtualBox, Parallels, etc).
+Microsoft Windows should also work, but instructions are targeted at Linux.
 MacOS cannot be used natively because Xilinx does not provide tooling for the Mac; macOS users are recommended to run Ubuntu in [Parallels Desktop Lite](https://itunes.apple.com/au/app/parallels-desktop-lite/id1085114709?mt=12), free.

-* **For students without hardware:** A computer running Linux, macOS or Windows.

-All of the design entry and simulation tools will run on Windows, Linux, and Mac OS, but Ubuntu or Windows is required when working with the Papilio/Xilinx hardware.
+All of the design entry and simulation tools will run on Windows, Linux, and Mac OS.
+Ubuntu or Windows is required when working with the Papilio/Xilinx hardware.

 This tutorial is aimed at 32-bit Ubuntu Linux users (specifically _i386 Ubuntu 17.04 (Zesty Zapus) Desktop_).
 Other 32-bit versions of Linux should work equally well.
 Ubuntu can be virtualized on Mac OS X or Windows through use of VirtualBox or other tools.
 I have had issues getting the Papilio software to run correctly on 64-bit versions of Ubuntu. **If you plan on using the Papilio hardware and toolset, I recommend using an i386 version of Ubuntu Desktop such as [this one](http://releases.ubuntu.com/17.04/ubuntu-17.04-desktop-i386.iso).**